-map run and analysis
+Map run and analysis

 Map run and analysis of doublet simulations¶

-the pythermogis package to run the simulation for a set of maps and
+This is simple example of how to use the ThermoGISDoublet class to run the simulation for a set of maps and

 p-values.